-First off, I’d like to say that Dong Phuong was on the list before they won a James Beard award!
-Ask any New Orleans native about their favorite king cake, and a majority of them will tell you Dong Phuong’s is hands-down the best one in town.
-Outside of king cake season, they have a full bakery full of breads, buns, and pastries.
-Additionally, you’ll find delicious (and affordable) bahn-mi sandwiches that are made with their homemade baguettes.
-Once you eat here, you’ll quickly see why they have a James Beard award behind them.
+First off, I’d like to say that Dong Phuong was on the list before they won a James Beard award.
+Ask any New Orleans native about their favorite king cake, and many will tell you Dong Phuong’s is hands-down the best one in town.
+Outside of king cake season, they have a bakery full of breads, buns, and pastries.
+Additionally, you’ll find delicious (and affordable) banh mi sandwiches that are made with their homemade baguettes.
+Once you have a taste, you’ll quickly see why they have a James Beard award behind them.

 Ba Chi Canteen